poapleader/PersonalWebsite/README.md

  [quickstart tutorial](https://beta.openai.com/docs/quickstart).
 It uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework.
 Check out the tutorial or follow the instructions below to get set up.

-## Git Commands
+## Git Commands For Updating a the master Git Repo
 1. Git status  ##Check the branch and status of local change
 2. Git add . #adds changes
-3. Git commit -m "insert notes on updates"
+3. Git commit -m "insert notes on updates" #Comits the changes to the branch
+4. Git push #pushes the local branch changes to the branch origin.

+## Git Commands for updating the local git repo from the master git repo
+1. Git status
+2. Git Pull

 ## Updating the AWS Linux Webserver
 1. Open git Bash